Petersfield: Fairs and festivals

 On the nearest week-end to 6 October every year the Taro Fair is held on Petersfield Heath, a reminder of cattle fairs that were held annually until the 1950s.

 It is now a fun fair.

 ("Tarw" is the Welsh shout by the herders for "Bull"; pronounced "Taro" in English).

 Free festivals are held throughout the year.
 The Petersfield Spring Festival over the May Bank Holiday weekend, the Petersfield Summer Festival over the August Bank Holiday weekend and the Petersfield Christmas Festival Market on the first Sunday in December.
+These are organised by a Community Interest Company called "Petersfield Community Events, based in the town.

+The town also plays host to an annual "Scooter Sunday" festival, a mod-themed event which sees several hundred scooter riders gather in the square and live music.
+The event is organised by The Five Fifteen, a local menswear retailer.

 Markets

 Petersfield's market square holds markets every Wednesday and Saturday, there are also monthly Farmers' markets.
 Stallholders and farmers from Petersfield's French twin town Barentin visit Petersfield and hold a French market.

 Gardens

 In the High Street is the physic garden, which is a recreation of a 17th-century herb garden.
 It is open to the public nearly every day of the year.
 Next to the Red Lion public house is the small Charles Dickens garden.

 Petersfield has a small volunteer-run community garden, 'The Good Life (Petersfield) Community Garden', situated on the edge of the town next to Sheet railway crossing; the garden is open to members (membership is free).